Chinese Safety & Sustainability Association

 7-3.
 Final product characteristics now include transportation, storage, and usage methods.

 7-4.
-Strengthened emergency preparedness requirements, including types of emergencies, legal requirements, communication, and response actions.
+Strengthened emergency preparedness requirements, including types of emergencies,

-While traceability requirements may not pose a significant challenge under current national regulations, the revised standard outlines specific types of emergencies and requires documented procedures and records for both actual incidents and simulations.
+While traceability requirements may not pose a significant challenge under current national

 8. ISO 22000:2018 – Process and Operational Control